Santino Marella: Other endeavors

 Early in his professional wrestling career, Carelli trained and wrestled at the original Battlarts in Japan.
 He, along with kung fu practitioner Steven J. Wong and fitness magazine publisher Terry Frendo, opened a 15,000 square foot multi-use facility and gym in Mississauga, Ontario called 'Battle Arts Academy' in September 2013.
 It is for general strength and conditioning, as well as for training in mixed martial arts and professional wrestling taught by the original Battlarts founder, Yuki Ishikawa.
 In 2015, Carelli trained athletes from Venezuela for the Panamerican Games 2015.

 In 2014, Carelli and his partner Dan Garneau founded and sponsored Canadian junior ice hockey team, Milton Battle Arts Cobras.
 The team was part of World United Hockey League.

 In November 2016, Carelli joined the Sportsnet 360 Aftermath panel as an analyst.
 On May 2, 2018, Carelli debuted the weekly show Behind the Lights, alongside co-host, Destiny World Wrestling owner George Iceman on the official Impact Wrestling Twitch channel.

 Being a Shodan for more than 30 years, Carelli is the judo instructor in Battle Arts Academy.
 Aside from being a commentator for the International Judo Federation, he was named Judo Canada's first official ambassador in November 2019.

 Personal life

 Carelli has a daughter from his previous marriage to Petrina, Bianca, who works as professional wrestler under the ring name Arianna Grace.
 Carelli married bikini fitness competitor Anna Babij, in November 2015.
 Carelli is a member of the Métis Nation of Ontario.

+Carelli has had multiple neck surgeries in his career.
+The disc at his L4 and L5 is also very thin.